bartificer/programming-by-stealth/docs/pbs10.md

 `upper-roman`

-Upper-case roman numberals like I, II, III, IV, etc.
+Upper-case roman numerals like I, II, III, IV, etc.

 There are also non-western numbering systems available including `hebrew`, `armenian`, and a number of Chinese numbering styles.